-The word chameits [מְחַמֵּצַח] is present in the word machmetset [מְחַמַּצַח], suggesting the words are synonyms, much like the Hebrew words ochel [אֹבֶל] and maachal [מַאָבָל] which both mean food.
+The word chameits [מְחִמצַח] is present in the word machmetset [מְחִמצַח], suggesting the words are synonyms, much like the Hebrew words ochel [אֹבֶל] and maachal [מַאָבָל] which both mean food.
 In the two instances that machmetset is used in the Tanach, it's used in exactly the way chameits is used in similar verses copied above.
 Thus, we can conclude that like chameits, machmetset refers to leavened foods.

 Based on the study of se'or, chameits, and machmetset in the Tanach, it is safe to conclude that during Chag Ha-Matsot, Israelites are forbidden from eating any leavened products, or products that contain any leavening agents.
 But what is a leavening agent?
-A dictionary search reveals that leavening agents are substances added to dough that cause fermentation, which makes the dough rise.
-These leavening agents may be biological, or chemical.
+A dictionary search reveals that leavening agents are substances added to dough that cause fermentation, which makes the dough rise.2 These leavening agents may be biological, or chemical.
 Yeast is an example of a biological leavening agent.
 It consumes sugar, and releases byproducts of carbon dioxide, alcohol, and gas.
 Baking powder and sodium bicarbonate (baking soda) are examples of chemical leavening agents.
 When combined with certain liquids, these agents release carbon dioxide very quickly, causing the dough to rise much more rapidly than if yeast was used.
+Note that sodium bicarbonate can be found in food items beyond baked goods, such as bottled water or iodized salt.
+Another lesser-known leavening agent is tricalcium phosphate, which is typically added to store-bought breads and baked goods to help them rise before and during baking.
+Since it also doubles as an anti-caking agent, tricalcium phosphate can also be found in powdered seasonings, such as Lawry's Seasoned Salt.3

-Fermentation is the chemical breakdown of a substance caused by bacteria, yeast, or other microorganisms.
-Since the process of fermentation creates leavening - chameits and machmetset - it raises the question of whether other fermented products, such as wine and yogurt, are also forbidden during the seven days of Chag Matsot.
+Fermentation is the chemical breakdown of a substance caused by bacteria, yeast, or other microorganisms.4 Since the process of fermentation creates leavening - chameits and machmetset - it raises the question of whether other fermented products, such as wine and yogurt, are also forbidden during the seven days of Chag Matsot.
 In reviewing all the passages that reference se'or, chameits, and/or machmetset, they all seem to be related to dough, but it's worth examining other fermented and typically questioned products just to be sure.

-&lt;sup>2 New Oxford American Dictionary, 2009.
+2 New Oxford American Dictionary, 2009.